 Why is there a Walt Disney World Ticket Price Increase?

 Prices are also going up because of Disney’s falling stock price.
-Former Disney CEO Bob Chapek and other company executives were under pressure from shareholders ever since the stock price has been cut in half from 2021.
+Current Disney CEO Bob Iger and other company executives have been under pressure from shareholders ever since the stock price has been cut in half from 2021.
 This made them even more penny-pinching than ever and has led to them looking for as many ways to increase revenue as possible.

 Even though Old/New CEO Bob Iger is now in charge and has made some comments about prices being too high, we don’t expect them to fall from where they are, and they will continue to go up, maybe just not as fast as they did with Bob Chapek in command. has As long as the demand is there, bumping up the ticket prices fits the bill.